RenkesJanina/bootstrap-css-framework/README.md

 Thanks to...

 Mike and Adam.
-They helped me tu understand bootstrap and debugg my page.
+They helped me to understand bootstrap and debugg my page.
 Thanks a lot!